Michael Crummey

 Michael Crummey (born November 18, 1965) is a Canadian poet and a writer of historical fiction.
 His writing often draws on the history and landscape of Newfoundland and Labrador.
+He won the 2025 Dublin Literary Award.

-Early life and education
+Life and education

-Crummey was born in Buchans, Newfoundland; he grew up there and in Wabush, Labrador, where he moved with his family in the late 1970s.
+Crummey was born in Buchans, Newfoundland.
+He grew up there and in Wabush, Labrador, where he moved with his family in the late 1970s.

 He began to write poetry while studying at Memorial University in St. John's, where he won the university's Gregory J. Power Poetry Contest in 1986 and received a B.A. in English in 1987.
 He completed a M.A. at Queen's University in Kingston, Ontario, in 1988, later leaving the Ph.D. program to pursue his writing career.

+He is married to Holly Hogan, a biologist and science writer.